 - Section 700 Longmont Power and Communications: Modifications will address current design and construction standards as well as provide guidance for small cell facilities.
 The language also includes new standards for metering.

-Drafts will be updated periodically as they are revised due to the number of entities providing comments.
+The drafts will continue to be updated periodically as they are revised.
 Check this website for updates.

 Public comment is being sought through this website.
 We encourage the public to download the sections of interest and provide comments to us through August 9, 2019.
 At the close of the comment period, staff will evaluate comments and present the final document to City Council for approval and adoption through an ordinance.